meetings/steroids-mobile/README.md

 ## Mobile app developing

-  yeoman mobile
+  yeoman ios || android

   cd agapp

   steroids connect

-When you want to push new build to steroids scanner, run 'yeoman mobile' again and trigger steroids connects update (press enter in terminal that runs steroids connect)
+When you want to push new build to steroids scanner, run 'yeoman ios || android' again and trigger steroids connects update (press enter in terminal that runs steroids connect)